 Perth’s iteration will run across just over 3 weeks and will comprise a single tier mentorship model.
 Up to 5 emerging dancers (aged 18-26) will work with mentor Bernadette Lewis in group and one-on-one sessions to develop and devise their solo work.
 Although the rehearsals will be guided by Bernadette, participants can work as independently as they wish.
 Peer support and mentoring will also be encouraged as a means to foster critical thinking, dialogue and creative nurturing.
 Basic sound and other technical elements will be available for the performances.

-Mandurah’s iteration will run across approximately 6 weeks and will comprise a dual tier mentoring model.
+Mandurah’s iteration will run across approximately 6 weeks and will comprise a dual tier mentoring model, and is open to participants currently living in the Peel region.
 Up to 5 young dancers (aged 15-26) will work with mentor Bernadette Lewis and three Perth-based professional dance artists, acting as co-mentors and performers in the program.
 Sunday rehearsals will include a contemporary dance warm up led by one of the 4 mentors, followed by choreographic and improvisation skills development and finish with individual creative development time.
 Basic sound and other technical elements will be available for the performances.

 About the mentor